TritonDataCenter/manta-marlin/README.md

 * mrjobreport: summarize performance of a job's execution

 By default, these tools assume they can contact the 1.moray shard at localhost:2020.
-For the us-east production deployment, it's recommended to set up an ssh tunnel so that this works.  "mrjob" also supports a MORAY\_URL environment variable.
+For a production deployment, it's recommended to set up an ssh tunnel so that this works.  "mrjob" also supports a MORAY\_URL environment variable.

 # Development

 The standard Marlin development environment is a SmartOS zone deployed on a system with a single-system Manta deployed on it.
-This is usually COAL or a bh1 lab machine.
+This is usually COAL or an Emeryville lab machine.
 In principle, you can develop Marlin on a different system from the one where you deploy it, but the existing tools are optimized for the single-system case.

 If you are using COAL for Marlin development, you may need to increase the ram and disk sizes for the COAL VM.
 For example, for 4GB RAM and 70GB disk,